ArtifactDB/chihaya/README.md

 - [External arrays](https://ltla.github.io/chihaya/external_8hpp.html)

 At some point, we may also add [**tatami**](https://github.com/LTLA/tatami) bindings to load the delayed operations into memory.
+This would enable C++ applications to natively read from the HDF5 files that comply with **chihaya**'s specification.

 The library is provisionally named after [Chihaya Kisaragi](https://myanimelist.net/character/10369/Chihaya_Kisaragi), one of my favorite characters.

 ![Chihaya GIF](https://raw.githubusercontent.com/LTLA/acceptable-anime-gifs/master/registry/10278_Idolmaster/0001.gif)